reddog/scratch-hackathon/README.md

 ### Additional resources that are available:

-- Sean has created a web page detailing his three starter example projects, Torch, FizzBuzz and Burglar Alarm (requires EduKit 2) here [http://www.sean.co.uk/books/raspberry-pi-for-dummies/scratch-gpio.shtm](http://www.sean.co.uk/books/raspberry-pi-for-dummies/scratch-gpio.shtm)  Code for these projects is available.
+- Sean has created a web page detailing his three starter example projects, Torch, FizzBuzz and Burglar Alarm (requires EduKit 2) here [www.sean.co.uk/books/raspberry-pi-for-dummies/scratch-gpio.shtm](http://www.sean.co.uk/books/raspberry-pi-for-dummies/scratch-gpio.shtm)  Code for these projects is available.

 - [Scratch Cards](Scratch 1.4/ScratchCardsAll-v1.4-PDF)

-- See also the various folders in this repository for more information and resources.
+- See also the various folders in this repository at [github.com/reddog/scratch-hackathon](https://github.com/reddog/scratch-hackathon) for more information and resources.

 ## WARNING!
 GPIO Safety